MTTI Grads Share Success Stories with MA Officials: How Career & Technical Training Changed Lives

 Clinton Dick, Executive Director, Office of Private Occupational School Education, Commonwealth of Massachusetts, accompanied by Seekonk, Massachusetts, Representative Steven Howitt, met with graduates who visited MTTI on their way home from work.

-The Executive Director and Representative listened intently to stories of 26 people, who graduated as far back as 1993 through 2015—all of whom are currently working in training-related positions.
+The Representative (left) and Executive Director (right) listened intently to stories of 26 people, who graduated as far back as 1993 through 2015—all of whom are currently working in training-related positions.

 Every graduate had a uniquely personal and important story to share.
 All the stories have in common a central theme.
 Whether someone holds a Master’s Degree (as one graduates does) or recently graduated from High School, MTTI graduates benefited from the opportunity to attend a seven-month, highly focused and hands-on training program that includes employment assistance.
 They have “graduated” from being out of work, or having “just a job”, to pursuing career paths that have a bright future.

 For example, Alumnus Patrick Peck, a Marine Service Technician graduate of 20+ years, continues working in his industry of choice; Pat is the Yard Manager for Brewer Cove Haven Marina in Barrington, RI.
 Pat currently supervises MTTI interns and new hires at the Marina.
 He also gives back by serving on MTTI’s Program Advisory Committee.

 Shawn Barbosa is a recent graduate.
 While earning top grades as an HVAC/R Technician student, Shawn walked miles at night from his job to his home in Pawtucket, until he could afford to buy a car.
 His dedication paid off—he was hired as an HVAC/R Technician at the end of his internship with Environmental Systems, Inc. in Attleboro.